 The group insurance discount rate will end after employment ends.
 For information about continuing coverage and making adjustments in premium payments, contact Liberty Mutual at 1 (800)-295-3753.

 Leave Payout (for employees who accrue annual or sick leave)

-If your appointment is eligible for leave payout, WSU will process the leave payout after your leave/time reports are received from your department and audited.
+If an appointment is eligible for leave payout, WSU will process the leave payout after leave/time reports are received from the department and audited.
 Sick leave is not eligible for payout, unless a qualified employee is retiring from WSU.